An Ode to Momtographers

 Mothers are some of the strongest people there are.
 It takes tremendous empathy, selflessness, and work ethic to raise a human being.
 Whether you stay at home, work from home, or work away from home, if you’re a mom you have one of the hardest jobs in the world.
 You are a valuable part of society, even when you stay in pajamas indoors for days at a time.
 If you want to pursue a hobby and possibly turn it into a career, you are empowering yourself, fulfilling yourself, and I admire you endlessly.

 It’s hard work to learn your camera, put yourself out there to a community, and find time to practice.
-And then to do it all legally and professionally!
+And then to do it all legally and professionally.
 Then balancing parenting on top of that!
 Give me a break!
 No really, give us all a break.
-Momtographers will make mistakes, and it might make your eyes roll, but they aren’t hurting your business, and they are fulfilling themselves and trying to raise a little one or two at the same time.
+Momtographers will make mistakes, and it might make your eyes roll, but they aren’t hurting your business, and they are fulfilling themselves and trying to raise a little one or two or six at the same time.